// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 • All 6 macros visible by default (carbs, protein, fat, fiber, sugar, alcohol)

-• 84+ micronutrients — best free-tier nutrient view
+• 84+ micronutrients — the deepest free-tier nutrient view, bar none

 • No daily logging limits